Mirzapur’s Cast & Crew Attend The Success Bash Hosted By Ritesh Sidhwani

 In Pic: Harshita Gaur & Vidya Malvade

-With heart-pounding action, violence at an operatic scale, gangsters with sharp minds and dry humor, Mirzapur is a hinterland story that is as raw as it gets.
+With heart-pounding action, violence at an operatic scale, gangsters with sharp minds and dry humour, Mirzapur is a hinterland story that is as raw as it gets.

 In Pic: Shweta Tripathi & Ali Fazal